Worlds of English

 As of February 2026.
 Subject to change.

 Do you love to read books in English?
 Do you prefer to watch British films and series in their original language?
 Then a degree in Worlds of English could be interesting for you.
 Consider this: Choosing a degree programme or an occupation is a long-term process, and it’s ok to take plenty of time over it.
-If you would like some help with your decision, you can contact Student Counselling Services and make an appointment for a free consultation.
+If you would like some help with your decision, you can contact Psychological Counselling Services and make an appointment for a free consultation.

 Our check list will help you to get started.
 We have compiled everything you need to know here – from registering online right up to enrolling for a degree programme.